 3. A personal interview is desirable and should be arranged, if it is possible, with the dean or the faculty adviser appointed by the dean.

-4. The Admissions Committee takes official action and notifies the applicant of acceptance or nonacceptance.
+4. The Admissions Committee takes official action and notifies the applicant of action taken.

 ADMISSION CLASSIFICATIONS